RedPro0701/QuirkQuack/README.md

 ## Disclaimer

-By purchasing and using this rubber ducky, you acknowledge and agree to the following terms and conditions:
+By using this rubber ducky, you acknowledge and agree to the following terms and conditions:

 Assumption of Risk: The use of this rubber ducky involves certain inherent risks.
 You understand and accept that any damage or harm that may result from the use of this product is entirely your responsibility.
 We are not responsible for any accidents, injuries, or property damage that may occur.